brege/kometa-letterboxd/README.md

      --label "Showdown Spotlight"
 ```

 See `config.example.yml` for an example config file.
-You can either reference your Kometa config file in your `config.yml`, or input you Plex token directly.
+You can either reference your Kometa config file in your `config.yml`, or input your Plex token directly.

 The first run will take around 30 minutes.
 The subsequent runs will only update when new, finished Showdowns post on Letterboxd.